derekjpeters/workflow_creator/README.md

 Click the "Create Workflow Diagram" button to generate the workflow diagram.

-A file dialog will open, asking you to specify a location and a file name to save the diagram as a PNG image.
+A file dialog will open, asking you to specify a location and a file name to save the diagram as a `PNG image`.
 Choose the desired location and

 ## Running the Application
 To run the Workflow Diagram Creator, follow these steps: